KillahPotatoes/KP-Liberation/README.md

 * Never lose your progress with the built-in server-side save system.

 ## Needed Mods
-These mods are needed if you want to use the prepackaged missionfile from the release tab.
+These mods are needed if you want to use the prepackaged missionfile from the release tab:
-*CUP Terrains (Data)
+* CUP Terrains (Data)
-*IFA3 Liberation
+* IFA3 Liberation
-*IFA3 All In One
+* IFA3 All In One
-*Sabre's secret weapons
+* Sabre's secret weapons
 ## Recommended Mods
 These mods are recommended by us, as they are likely to increase your gaming experience:
 * [ACE](http://steamcommunity.com/sharedfiles/filedetails/?id=463939057)